A home remodel can feel like it takes forever, especially during the rough-in phase.

 With both plumbing and electrical work, an inspector may need to come in to check the quality of the job.

 Why Does It Feel Like It’s Taking Forever?

 Depending on the size of the house and the availability of electricians, plumbers and inspectors, a typical rough-in can take a couple of days to a week generally.
 In our experience, however, it feels like a lot longer to homeowners.

 This is usually because of the lack of visual progress.
 During the demolition phase, the house changes drastically.
 Walls are torn down, space opens up, and the whole home feels different.

 Once we start putting drywall up, there’s a lot more evidence of progress.
-The walls go up, , and it starts to feel like it’s coming together.
+The walls go up, paint is applied, and it starts to feel like it’s coming together.

 During the rough-in, though, progress doesn’t feel so fast, the work being done just isn’t as exciting as demolition or seeing your material selections being installed.
 However, the work being done behind the walls is some of the most important in your remodel.
 Because we’re dealing with electricians and plumbers, the house might look exactly the same at night as it did in the morning.

 While this stage might feel a little slow, please don’t let this worry you.
 We’re working hard to get your project finished, we promise.
 Your home will be done in no time.

 How to Make the Rough-In Stage Go By Faster

 If you want to help the rough-in stage go by faster, we encourage homeowners to take the time to find a quality contractor to trust with the remodel.
 While you can do everything you can to plan ahead and provide your contractor with all of the information they need before they start, they will most likely be the one hiring out subcontractors and specialists for the job.
 This is why it is crucial to find a trusted contractor with a good reputation that will honor your timeline and work with you to get your project done on time.